 Allocation 2 will vest either on completion of a BFS or the date the share price is 3 cents.
 Allocation 3 will vest either on completion of raising sufficient funds to develop Sulphur Springs Project or the date the share price is 3.75 cents.

+Allocation 3 will vest either on completion of raising sufficient tunas to develop support springs project or the date the share Vesting Conditions for Anthony Reilly

-Vesting Conditions for Anthony Reilly Allocation 1 will vest on a material transaction occurring.
+Allocation 1 will vest on a material transaction occurring.